Commonly asked questions

 Self service lockers are not available at Tate Britain.

-Visit the Djanogly Café on the lower floor to enjoy hot and cold food and drink, as well as a kids meal box.
+Visit the Djanogly Café on the lower floor to enjoy hot and cold food and drink.
+Kids under 12 eat free when an adult buys a main meal.
 High chairs are available.

 Games to play in the gallery